Query-focused and Memory-aware Reranker for Long Context Processing: Limitations

 \section{Limitations}

 While QRRanker demonstrates strong performance across multiple domains and datasets, several limitations remain.
-First, our evaluation mainly focuses on a single 4B backbone.
-Although this controlled design helps isolate the effect of the proposed reranking mechanism, broader generalization across model families and scales remains to be studied.
-Still, the consistent gains across diverse datasets suggest that the learned ranking signal is not tied to a single benchmark.
+First, although we validate QRRanker on two backbone architectures , its behavior on larger-scale models (e.g., 14B+) remains unexplored.
+Moreover, larger models with more attention heads per layer could offer a richer pool of retrieval-sensitive candidates, potentially improving both head selection quality and final reranking performance.
+We leave this exploration for future work.
 Second, part of our training supervision relies on silver evidence rather than fully human-annotated gold evidence, due to the lack of fine-grained evidence annotations in narrative-style QA benchmarks.
 This may introduce label noise, especially when partially relevant passages are not covered by the constructed evidence set.
 Nevertheless, the consistent improvements across datasets indicate that QRRanker remains reasonably robust under this realistic weak-supervision setting.